gene-git/Arch-SKM/README.md

     genkeys.py
     sign_manual.sh

-  The files genkeys.py and its config x509.oot.genkey are used to create key pairs.
+  The files genkey.py and its config x509.oot.genkey are used to create key pairs.
-  It also provides the kernel with the key to sign the out of tree modules,  by updating the config file used to build the kernel.
+  It also provides the kernel with the key to sign the out of tree modules by updating the config file used to build the kernel.

   The script sign_manual is used to sign out of tree kernel modules by hand.